Home

 The Truth Slips Out

 My first glimpse of the truth occurred when I was 18.
-My family doctor happened to mention my adoptive status during a physical.
+A doctor happened to mention my adoptive status during an office visit.
 He assumed I knew and was almost speechless when I told him that was news to me.

 Furthermore, I loved my adoptive parents.
 They had raised me and would always be my “real” parents.
 So I didn’t want to upset them.
 If they didn’t want to talk about my adoption, I decided that I wouldn’t either.
-Over the next 14 years the subject never came up and I rarely thought about it.
+Over the next 14 years the subject never came up and I had no expectation of ever finding birth parents.

 A Sudden Revelation

 Shortly before my father died in 1978, he surprised me with an unexpected revelation.
-He opened the subject of my adoption and told me my birth mother was a cute little Irish girl named Jackie.
-She was from the Detroit area and connected to a co-worker’s family.
+He opened the subject of my adoption and told me my birth mother was a cute little Irish girl named Jackie from the Detroit area.

 While that was big news, my father had even bigger news.